 Fact: Adults can also get pimples due to hormonal changes.

-Tips for US Teenage Boys & Girls
+Acne Prevention Tips for Teen Boys and Girls

 - Wash your face at least twice a day